Anne, Princess Royal: Public appearances

-Anne undertakes a number of duties and engagements on behalf of the sovereign.
-Kevin S. MacLeod, the then Canadian Secretary to the Queen, said of Anne in 2014: "Her credo is, 'Keep me busy.
+Anne undertakes a wide range of duties and engagements on behalf of the sovereign.
+Kevin S. MacLeod, the then Canadian Secretary to the Queen, said of her in 2014: "Her credo is, 'Keep me busy.
 I'm here to work.
 I'm here to do good things.
 I'm here to meet as many people as possible'."
-It was reported in December 2017 that Anne had undertaken the most official engagements that year out of all the royal family, her mother the Queen included.
-Among her royal visits, Anne has toured Norway, Jamaica, Germany, Austria, New Zealand, and Australia.
+In December 2017, it was reported that Anne had carried out the most official engagements that year of any member of the royal family, including the Queen.
+Among her overseas visits, she has toured Norway, Jamaica, Germany, Austria, New Zealand, and Australia.